davidmasp/clustMut/README.md

 # clustMut

-The goal of clustMut is to ...
+The goal of clustMut is to call clustered mutations in sets of somatic mutations.
+A clustered mutation is defined as the result of a local _hyper_-mutation event.

+This package uses XXX different statistics to compute and detect those events.

+* Chromosomic distance - Need a randomized version of the sample that you can generate using randommut.
+* Allele Frequency
+* Edit distance beteen mutations

 ## Installation